Purpose Discovery

 Informational interviews

 The most underused career tool in existence.
-Ask someone doing the work you're curious about if you can have 20 minutes to ask them questions.
+Ask someone doing the work you are curious about for 20 minutes of their time.
 Most people say yes.

 How to ask for one →

-A Stanford course turned into a book.
-The best framework we've found for treating career exploration like a design problem — prototyping lives before committing to them.
+The best framework for treating career exploration like a design problem.
+Prototype different lives before committing to them.
+By Burnett and Evans.

 Find it at your library →